-Professional OPC
+Professional Communication

-Development Tools
+Software Development Tools

 Specialized Client Objects

-A specialized client object builds provides functionality that is relevant for specific problem domain.
+A specialized client object provides functionality that is relevant for specific problem domain.
 It contains, in a sense, pre-packaged pieces of reusable code that the developer would typically need to write, whenever he needs to develop a solution for that problem domain.

 In OPC Unified Architecture (OPC UA), the problem domain addressed by the specialized client object is often a selected part of the OPC UA specification.